Why Use a Dedicated FHA Loan Calculator?

 | Minimum Credit Score | 500-580 | Typically 620+ |

-If you put down less than 10% when you bought the home, you are required to pay the Annual Mortgage Insurance Premium (MIP) for the entire life of the loan.
-If your original down payment was 10% or more, the MIP is removed after 11 years.
+If your down payment is less than 10%, you are required to pay the annual MIP for the entire duration of the loan term (e.g., all 30 years).
+If you put down 10% or more, the MIP is removed after 11 years.